Meadowlark Natural Area

 “It was crazy,” Janis says.
 “My dad would drive five hours just to get to the Methow Valley, and then as soon as he arrived we'd all get in my grandfather's old car and we would head for the hills just to hear his stories and enjoy the beauty of it all.”

-Janis says that Bob always dreamed about keeping intact the hillside portion of the original family homestead, located on the western flank of Studhorse Mountain behind Sullivan Cemetery.
 As the eastern backdrop to the Town of Winthrop, the 146-acre former Heckendorn homestead is visible from many parts of the Winthrop area and included substantial development potential.
-By selling the property to the Methow Conservancy, Bob ensured that 139 acres of open space would forever be available to the community as a place to walk, explore, or simply sit and absorb the beauty of the property and the expansive views it affords of the valley floor and distant peaks.
+By purchasing the property to from Bob, the Methow Conservancy ensured that 139 acres of open space would forever be available to the community as a place to walk, explore, or simply sit and absorb the beauty of the property and the expansive views it affords of the valley floor and distant peaks.

 Bob appreciated the proximity of Sullivan Cemetery, Janis says.
 The Sullivan and Heckendorn families were intimately connected, as Louisa Heckendorn Sullivan was the mother of D.E.
 Heckendorn (the Heckendorn founder and father of Clarence) from a previous marriage.
 Sullivan Cemetery opened in 1903, the same year D.E. platted Heckendorn.